aoricaan/exchange/README.md

 # Api Exchange
 ***

-Nota: use of limiter and authorizer are for demonstration purposes only, use in production is not recommended
+NOTE: use of limiter and authorizer are for demonstration purposes only, use in production is not recommended

 ## Run Locally
 To run the commands you must be on the root of the repository